 With this team approach, you have DPT1, DPT2, PTA, TECH.
-All PT evaluations are done and the POC is then scheduled out in its entirety between two therapists within your team.
-This will be helpful to the front desk as well because it gives them double the days and times to pick from when scheduling patients out their entire POC.
+All physical therapy evaluations are done and the plan of care is then scheduled out in its entirety between two therapists within your team.
+This will be helpful to the front desk as well because it gives them double the days and times to pick from when scheduling patients out their entire plan of care.
 The tech also becomes well known and trusted among the team so the confidence in them is high.
-We can only hope that reimbursement will be coming for their part in the patient care similar to the MA’s in the doctor offices.
+We can only hope that reimbursement will be coming for their part in the patient care similar to the medical assistant’s in the doctor offices.

 What About Shrinking Reimbursements?

 Unfortunately, with these changes, it’s likely we’ll see a flattening of reimbursement heading our way.
 Let’s face it, the studies are telling us that 10,000 people are turning 65 every day in this country and that is not going to end until after 2025.
 With Medicare already running out of money, something drastic is going to need to change with reimbursement.
-Hence the PTA reduction.
+Hence the physical therapy assistant reduction.
 It would only make sense that lesser expensive caregivers will also soon be allowed to be a part of this process.
-Thus, reducing the number of interactions needed by the DPT – the highest compensated member of the team.
+Thus, reducing the number of interactions needed by the doctor of physical therapy – the highest compensated member of the team.

 Payment models will likely look more a tiered model with one flat rate for each type of provider and a multiplier associated for the level of morbidity assessed during the evaluation as established with the three evaluation codes put into use two years ago.